 Currently, the Surgeon General, the American College of Obstetricians and Gynecologists, and the American Academy of Pediatrics recommend all pregnant and breastfeeding women, or those who are considering pregnancy, avoid cannabis products.

 Finding ways to manage pregnancy discomforts—like morning sickness, stress, and nausea—can be hard.
 That’s why, if you’re experiencing these symptoms, it’s great to talk to your primary care provider for safer alternatives than cannabis.

 THC, the chemical in cannabis that makes you feel “high,” can pass to babies during pregnancy and breastfeeding.
-Exposing babies to THC can lead to problems with feeding, learning, and paying attention.
+THC can enter the fetal brain from the mother’s bloodstream.
+It also disrupts the mother’s endocannabinoid system, which can affect brain development and is critical to a healthy pregnancy.
+THC exposure can also lead to problems with low birth weight, feeding, learning, and paying attention.

-Studies show that secondhand cannabis smoke may contain some of the same harmful cancer-causing chemicals as cigarette smoke, and the American Academy of Pediatrics warns of the potential harmful effects to infants.
+Studies show that secondhand cannabis smoke may contain some of the same harmful cancer-causing chemicals as cigarette smoke.
+The Surgeon General and the American Academy of Pediatrics warns of the potential harmful effects to infants.
 To protect your children from secondhand smoke, try only smoking when and where others aren’t around.
 After you’re done, wash your hands and change clothes to avoid lingering smoke.
 And always lock cannabis away where teens and small children can’t get to it.

 Ready to react

 Cannabis can impair your judgment, alertness, and reaction time—skills vital to driving safely and tending to your child’s needs.

 While cannabis can be natural, it’s not free from harm.
 There are health risks around cannabis for both you and your baby.
 And although it’s a plant, that doesn’t mean it’s safe to use while pregnant or breastfeeding.